 Challenges of Managing the Middle Mile

-- A lack of competition among carriers, resulting in gradual rate hikes well beyond typical expectations.
+- Lack of competition among carriers, resulting in gradual rate hikes well beyond typical expectations.

 - Inability to account for disruptions that arise in the precursory (first mile) or next (last mile) steps as part of the final-mile process.

-- Limited scalability arising from a lack of annual, competitive bidding practices.
+- Limited scalability due to a lack of annual, competitive bidding practices.

 - Lack of end-to-end visibility makes it difficult to reduce middle-mile costs.